timescale/docs/cloud/integrations.md

 <AttachExporter />

+You can now query your service metrics from the CloudWatch metrics page in AWS Console.
+For more information, see the [CloudWatch documentation][cloudwatch-docs].

 ## Edit a data exporter

 You can edit a data exporter after you create it.
 Some fields, such as the